btxLithium/perps-funding-fee-calculator/README.md

 ## Project Description

 This web app is designed to help traders calculate their funding fee costs or income over a specified period on Bitget or Binance.

+## Automated Updates

+The funding rate data is automatically updated daily at 22:00 (UTC+8) using GitHub Actions.
+The workflow:
+1. Retrieves the latest funding rates from Binance and Bitget APIs
+2. Adds only new data to the existing JSON files
+3. Commits and pushes the changes back to the repository

 ## Structure